 “Is there anything else?”
 I asked.
 He then remembered the public swimming pool; however unfortunately there was no water in it.
 The mention of the swimming pool, also gave way to a long, one-sided discussion that many ex-pats living in Yesiltepe were not happy.

 They had bought villas with private swimming pools, however their swimming pools were not on the building plans and therefore illegal.
-The council was ordering some people to have them filled in.
+The council was ordering some people to fill their swimming pools in.
 I really did not want to get into this conversation so politely asked to buy cigarettes and then I could be on my way.
 “I don’t have any”, the young lad said.
 There were not enough people living in the village to stock them at this time of year.
 “Come back next week and my stock would have arrived by then” he said.

 Yesiltepe translates into green hills.
 One look at the horizon and this will tell you that it is a well suited name.
 However I never met one person or come across one attraction that convinced me to write about Yesiltepe as a great place to visit.
 It obviously appeals to some ex-pats otherwise they would not have bought property there.
 For me, the lack of life, character and social interaction means that I will not be returning any time soon.